cfpb/clouseau/README.md

 `clouseau_thin` supports all clouseau options and differs only in the verbosity and attractiveness of its output.

+### Running locally on a cloned repository

+Run Clouseau from your cloned project root, with your repository's Github url in place of $remote_url:

+`$ clouseau_thin -u $remote_url --skip --dest $(dirname $(pwd)) --revlist="HEAD"`

+This is useful for checking local repositories for sensitive data before pushing to a public URL.

 ### Running as a `post-commit` hook

 First, install Clouseau by changing directory to your cloned Clouseau project root and then `pip install -e ./`